krady21/compiler-explorer.nvim/README.md

   split = "split", -- How to split the window after the second compile (split/vsplit). spinner_frames = { "⣼", "⣹", "⢻", "⠿", "⡟", "⣏", "⣧", "⣶" }, -- Compiling... spinner settings.
   spinner_interval = 100,
+  compiler_flags = "", -- Default flags passed to the compiler.
 })
 ```